Me at Grefsenkollen in Oslo, Norway

 Keep your promises.
 This will bring you far.
 Why bother promise to do a task you will not complete?
 This will only make people loose faith in you.
 And when people are loosing faith in you, what kind of impression do you think they will get of you?
 Be honest and sincere about what you do in life.
 No one values false people.

 Live every day as it could be your last.
 Death is no more than a heartbeat away.
 Death is smiling at us all, smile back when you have the chance.
-Life your life today when you have the chance.
+Life your life today.
 Tomorrow it might be too late.

 As a final word I would like to quote G'Kar who is a character in the science-fiction television series Babylon 5: